gaurav-geeky/cybrom_Nodejs/Node.md

-12 sept,
+# 12 sept,

 # path and os in node js.

-# path. basename
+# 0.  path. basename
+returns the last portion of a path.

 # 1. path. join
+join all give path segments together using the plateform-specific separator   as a  delimiter, then normalizes the resulting path.

 #  2. path extension.
+returns extension of a path ,  from the last occurrence  of the   .   character to the end of the string.

 # 3.  path. resolve   :